Email Processing in Lua

 if ctx.message.has_url(function(url) return port > 80 end) then

--- a link whose port number is more than 80 has been found
+-- a link with a port number more than 80 has been found

 end